uvxdotdev/uvxdotdev/README.md

 Tools:         Neovim BTW
 ```

-## 🚀 What I'm Working On
+## What I'm Working On

-- Pushing the limits of browser visualization with Rust + WASM + WebGPU
+- Learning systems programming with Rust + WASM + WebGPU
 - Building scalable, high-performance, and secure web applications
 - Making fun terminal tools because there can never be enough of that

-## 📊 Weekly Development Breakdown
+## Weekly Development Breakdown

 <!--START_SECTION:waka-->